bitinjection/BlogMarkdown/Home.md

 * While explicit tracking of types is removed, the developer must still be mentally aware of what these types are when updating tables.

 # Object Oriented Approach
 In object oriented languages, polymorphism is the go-to mechanism for replacing branches based on type.
-To implement double dispatch, then, one can first write something along the lines of
+To implement double dispatch, one can first write something along the lines of
 ```java
 attacker1.handle(attacker2);
 ```